psyrendust/load-grunt-parent-tasks/README.md

 Default: `'grunt-collection'`

 The `module` option can be changed in case `grunt-collection` ever conflicts with any other package name.

+### alwaysCreate

+Type: `boolean`
+Default: `'false'`

+Will create the fake package in node_modules even if the cwd is root (this should be set if you want to hoist grunt tasks in a monorepo)

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).